ExistensialReset/flowmosr/README.md

 This repository is, to be honest, a gift from someone who never walked in your shoes or thoughts.

-This came from outside traditional activism.
+This did not come from traditional activism.
 But I genuinely wish a better future for Earth and all the life on it.

 That is why I'm writing Existential Reset Repository.

 Welcome to my, and my AI allies, world for a while.
-You are welcome to pick out what ever suits you.
+You are welcome to pick out whatever suits you.
 I am very happy you found Flow!

 This repository is not moving anywhere.
 If you want to take a break and read more later or some other day, that's fine.
 Just wanted to tell you.